river-corridors-sfa/.github/profile/README.md

 # Welcome to the River Corridors SFA GitHub Organization
-The Pacific Northwest National Laboratory (PNNL) River Corridor Hydrobiogeochemistry Scientific Focus Area (SFA) works to transform understanding of spatial and temporal dynamics in river corridor hydrobiogeochemical functions from molecular reaction to watershed and basin scales.
+This GitHub Organization contains repositories associated with Pacific Northwest National Laboratory (PNNL) River Corridor Hydrobiogeochemistry Scientific Focus Area (RC SFA).
+PNNL's RC SFA works to transform understanding of spatial and temporal dynamics in river corridor hydrobiogeochemical functions from molecular reaction to watershed and basin scales.
 The knowledge we gain is used to improve mechanistic representation of river corridor processes, and their response to disturbances, in multiscale models of integrated hydrobiogeochemical function.

-This GitHub Organization contains repositories assoicated with PNNL's RC SFA and our data are publicly available for download on [ESS-DIVE](https://data.ess-dive.lbl.gov/portals/PNNLRiverCorridorSFA/Data).
 > [!TIP]
 > - Learn more about the project at https://www.pnnl.gov/projects/river-corridor.
-> - Learn more about the data at https://data.ess-dive.lbl.gov/portals/PNNLRiverCorridorSFA.
+> - We make all of our data publicly available.
+Learn more about the data at https://data.ess-dive.lbl.gov/portals/PNNLRiverCorridorSFA.

 ## :mag_right: How to find a repository
 We are using GitHub Topics to organize our repos and allow them to be searchable.
 You can choose to search within a repository, within an organization, or across all of GitHub.
 The more specific you make your Topic, the more restrictive the search will be.
 For example, if we use "sss" instead of "rcsfa-sss", many extraneous repositories would show up in the search across all of GitHub if we were searching outside the SFA GitHub Organization.
 Use the following vocabulary to aid your search: